 1924-1928 saw some stability, yet it was built on sand.
-Germany was totally dependent on short-term loans, largely from the USA.
+Germany was totally dependent on short- term loans, largely from the USA.
 This support was withdrawn with the crash in 1929 of the Wall Street Exchange.
 German economy was hit badly.
-It led to social unrest.
 The middle class and working population was filled with the fear of proletarianisation.